bell07/joypad-profiles/README.md

 - Checkout / unpack the joypad-profiles
 - use the provided files in "target" folder
 - or:
+- look into config.yaml.examples for examples and configure your Gaming seat
-- copy settings.py.template to settings.py and adjust settings, enable install parameter
+- enable install parameter to allow installation to the emulators folder
 - run the `python main.py module profile`
   - `python main.py all all` generates all supported files